kristhayer11/alcohols-empire/content/recipes/cherrie-water.md

 <br>
 **Tattersall's Contemporary Interpretation**
 <br>
 Tattersall followed this recipe almost to a tee, only reducing the cinnamon and nutmeg somewhat and omitting the ambergris (an oily secretion of the sperm whale).
-Because it is distilled, you'll need to purchase a comparable alcohol (see below).
+Because this cherrie water is distilled, you'll need to purchase a comparable alcohol (see below).
 </div>
 {{< q-figure src="clear-skies.jpg" alt="Photo of a martini glass with frosted liquid and a lemon twist, with a botanical illustration of marigolds in the background."  >}}
 <div class="boxed">